Cakinn1/carRental-app/README.md

 ## Welcome 👋

-Welcome to car rental, a car booking website.
+Welcome to Car Rental, a car booking website.

 You can find the live, hosted version here → [Car Rental Live](https://car-rental-app-mu.vercel.app/)